The potential for complex computational models of aging: Computational models

-When test data is not comparable to training data then poor model performance can reflect poor generalizability due to limitations of the training data rather than overfitting.
+When test data is not comparable to training data then poor model performance can reflect poor generalizability due to limitations of the training data rather than due to overfitting.
 Some problem of generalizability arises in most training datasets, because they have biases in demographics (age distribution, sex, race), health-state of enrolled participants, medical treatment during the course of the study, or in any other possible category within the dataset.

-While there are many biases possible in data analysis, modelling bias can also arise due to the structure of model not being able to account for all aspects of the data.
+Modelling bias can also arise due to the structure of model not being able to account for all aspects of the data.
 For example, survivor bias \citep{Murphy2011} can be troublesome for models that do not capture mortality properly.
 When measured covariates have associations with mortality, the drop-out of individuals during the study due to mortality can bias the results.
-Models must account for survival effects with joint longitudinal-survival models \citep{Hickey2016} that model health and survival together -- otherwise modelling efforts can erroneously try to accommodate survival effects within the disease progression itself.
+Models must account for survival effects, for example with joint longitudinal-survival models \citep{Hickey2016} that model health and survival together -- otherwise modelling efforts can erroneously try to accommodate survival effects within the disease progression itself.